top of page

 Hib disease is caused by the bacterium Haemophilus influenzae type b (Hib).

-Most children who get Hib disease need to be hospitalized, and 20% of them will have lasting brain damage or become deaf.
+Most children who get Hib disease need to be hospitalized.
+Up to 20% of children who get Hib meningitis will have lasting brain damage or deafness.

 Hib vaccines are very effective and provide >95% protection against infection with Hib.